 - Vascular and interventional radiology

 Each subspecialty is staffed by dedicated faculty members who have either fellowship training or many years of experience in their field.
 Residents are also offered the opportunity to attend the Radiological Pathology Course at the American Institute of Radiologic Pathology in Washington DC, and are given 3 months of elective time which may be used for additional clinical rotations and/or research.
 The training program is well-balanced and offers a broad variety of career pathways that include the practice of general radiology and its subspecialties.
-Futhermore, we are excited to announce that the University of Chicago has agreed on an academic affiliation with NorthShore University HealthSystem, which will allow our residents to compliment their training at the University with additional experience at one of the nation’s leading teaching hospitals.
+Furthermore, the University of Chicago’s academic affiliation with NorthShore University HealthSystem allows our residents to complement their training with additional experience at one of the nation’s leading community based teaching hospitals.

 The clinical department is equipped with state-of-the-art imaging systems, including seven computed tomography units (16, 64 and 256 slice), and seven magnetic resonance imaging units (1.5 and 3.0 Tesla).
-There are five interventional suites including two biplane fluoroscopy units for neurointerventional procedures as well as an 11-bed interventional radiology nursing unit with advanced monitoring capabilities.
+There are seven interventional suites including two biplane fluoroscopy units for neurointerventional procedures as well a dedicated interventional radiology clinic and nursing unit with advanced monitoring capabilities.
 Our nuclear medicine section boasts a PET/CT unit as well as a state-of-the-art gantry-less SPECT system among its equipment.
 The department uses a highly sophisticated PACS for image interpretation, and reports are produced instantaneously via a voice recognition system.
 Dedicated imaging research facilities include 3T and 1.5T MRI systems for human imaging as well as 9.4T MRI, microPET/SPECT/CT, ultrasound and 3 optical imaging systems for animal imaging.